The Captivity of Benjamin Gilbert

-The Captivity of Benjamin Gilbert and His Family, 1780-83 is a captivity narrative by William Walton relating the experiences of a Quaker family of settlers near Mauch Chunk in present-day Carbon County, Pennsylvania.
+The Captivity of Benjamin Gilbert and His Family, 1780–83 is a captivity narrative by William Walton relating the experiences of a Quaker family of settlers near Mauch Chunk in present-day Jim Thorpe, Pennsylvania.
 The story was originally published in 1784, and has since been republished numerous times under varying titles.

 The narrative

 In 1780, the Gilbert family was settled near what was then the frontier between encroaching colonists and Native Americans.
 In a minor action in the American Revolution a war party from the British base at Fort Niagara, under the overall command of Colonel John Butler, swept through the area.
 The attack was probably in retaliation for the destruction of native towns by the Sullivan Expedition the previous year.

 The war party consisted of eleven people: